 Interestingly, MWP also talks about ending the ‘scourge’ of ‘fire and replace’, a practice which sees workers dismissed and replaced by a workforce willing to work on lesser terms and conditions.

 The practice of ‘fire and rehire’ garners plenty of headlines - in reality it is rarely deployed by employers as the employee relations fallout can ultimately be difficult to retrieve.
-The parameters contained in MWP, which seemingly permit its use in limited circumstances, would need to be clarified in any code of practice.
+The parameters contained in MWP, which seemingly permit its use in limited circumstances, would need to be clarified in any new code of practice.
 At what point will a business be able to decide that it needs to ‘fire and rehire’ in order to ‘remain viable’ – these timeframes would not be standard across the board so there would be a need for flexibility.

 Equally, take away an employer’s ability to dismiss and reengage, the danger is you leave the employer with potentially only one option – namely to dismiss.